Workplace responses to domestic and family violence

 About the network of workplaces and EAPs

-The network of workplaces and employee assistance programs (EAPs) is committed to improving awareness of and responses to domestic and family violence in Australia.
+The network of workplaces and employee assistance programs (EAPs) was an informal, national network facilitated by Insight Exchange, through 2019/20.
+Participating organisations shared a commitment to improving awareness of and responses to domestic and family violence in Australia.

-Participants in the network expressed interest in exploring the following challenges in responding to domestic and family violence (DFV):
+Participants in the network were interested in exploring the following challenges in responding to domestic and family violence (DFV):

 - Understanding scope and duty of care of organisations; what role does the workplace and EAP play in responding to an individual experiencing DFV?
 What role could/should each of these play?